Joadevy/where-world-app/README.md

 » Live Site URL: https://where-world-app.vercel.app/

 ## Overview
 » It's a solution for the [frontend mentor code challenge](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca) that I did to practice my React abilities and at the same time to improve my handling of tailwind CSS and typescript.
-This time I worked with an API to fetch data of different countries and filtering & displaying it in many ways.
-Then I also added the switch for dark/light theme (Dark mode makes all better).
+This time I worked with an API to fetch data from different countries and filter & displaying it in many ways.
+Then I also added the switch for the dark/light theme (Dark mode makes it all better).

 ## Author